-Manage Transform Rules · Cloudflare Rules docs
+Manage Transform Rules

 The Transform Rules dashboard interface lets you:

-- Create new URL Rewrite Rules and HTTP Request Header Modification Rules.
+- Create new URL Rewrite Rules, HTTP Request Header Modification Rules, and HTTP Response Header Modification Rules.

-- See a list of existing rules (both active and paused).
+- View a list of existing rules (both active and paused).

 - Activate or pause rules (turn on or off).